Anton21002/spring-petclinic/readme.md

 ## What Was Done
 Add a page for deleting owner .
 For that , create a page to confirm the action,Run the deletion on the other page to avoid errors and redirect back to owner find
 ## Note
 1. !!
-Replace the annotated with !! variable values in main/resources/application.properties and application-mysql.properties
+Replace the  variable values annotated with !! in main/resources/application.properties and application-mysql.properties
 before the first launch
-2.After Booting up The Shell editor ALWAYS run this two commands in the terminal cd spring-petclinic/ replace spring-petclinic/ with your own directory where pom.xml is located gcloud config set project cloud-computing-123456
+2.After Booting up The Shell editor ALWAYS run this two commands in the terminal cd spring-petclinic/
- , replace cloud-computing-123456 with your own Project ID found in Cloud Overview 3.Make sure that both App Engine And your SQL instance are running (not updating) in Google Cloud 4.Run mvn spring-javaformat:apply to fix formating error ,run it every time you change a file before mvn spring-boot:run
+(replace spring-petclinic/ with your own directory where pom.xml is located) gcloud config set project cloud-computing-123456 (replace cloud-computing-123456 with your own Project ID found in Cloud Overview in Google Cloud) 3.Make sure that both App Engine And your SQL instance are running (not updating) in Google Cloud 4.Run mvn spring-javaformat:apply to fix formating error ,run it every time you change a file before mvn spring-boot:run